loicm/contributing/CONTRIBUTING.md

 ### Workflow

-First, you need to create local `develop` branch tracking remote `develop` branch:
+First you need to create a local `develop` branch tracking the remote `develop` one:

 ```bash
 git checkout -b develop origin/develop
 ```

-Let's say you need to work on ticket #123.
+Now you need to work on ticket #123.

 ```bash
 # Create feature branch from up-to-date develop branch